thanksameeelian/canvassing-app/README.md

 Developing locally, my MYSQL_HOST is '127.0.0.1' (as 'localhost' can occasionally cause problems).
 Your MySQL user must have sufficient permissions to create & manipulate databases.

-**Alternatively** if there are issues with the above setup, there are raw SQL files available in `server/db/raw-SQL` which can be copy & pasted into a running MySQL instance: `schema.sql` for database & table setup and `seed.sql` to seed the table with notes, if desired.

 #### B. At base of `/server` directory:
 - `npm install`